annard/annard.github.io/_posts/2017-10-18-get-me-out-of-here.markdown

 ![aft inside](/images/Oleander/Dunstaffnage/IMG_2671.jpg "cabin inside looking aft")
 ![vberth inside](/images/Oleander/Dunstaffnage/IMG_2672.jpg "cabin inside looking aft")

 We will sail with just the genoa and the engine, we can easily get there just by motoring if we have to.
+There are two comfortable berths available and we will have heating and plenty of food on board.
 Contact me if you are interested and available within the next 2 weeks!

 Fair winds!